yegor256/blog/_drafts/_glogin.md

 You know what OAuth login is, right?
-It's when your users click "login" and get redirected to Facebook, Twitter, Google, or some other website that identify them.
-Then, they go back to your website and you know who they are.
+It's when your users click "login" and get redirected to Facebook, Twitter, Google, or some other website which then identifies them.
+Then they go back to your website and you know who they are.
 It's very convenient for them.
 It's convenient for you too, since you don't need to implement the login functionality and don't need to keep their credentials in a database.
 I created a simple